 Meaningful Engagement through the MCAT Toolkit is activated through the use of an art-based methodology called Cultural Animation, enriched by magic touchpoints of reflection about concepts of questioning, disruption, choice and context.

 Cultural Animation was developed by two members of the MCAT team - Professor Mihaela Kelemen and Theatre Director Sue Moffat.
-It is based on the following key principles:

 Magic has a long history extending from the ancient period until today, with several distinct strands in the history of ideas, its relationship to religion, science and the enlightenment, and as a cultural artefact, that transcends performance, philosophy, anthropology, and modern forms of metaphysics and epistemology.

 For this research, we adopt a particular form of performance magic as a medium for communicating ideas, animating thoughts, and probing the concept of moral capability.
 We use magic as a metaphor that allows for significant touchpoints throughout the research project that relate to fundamental questions concerning free will, social justice, personal agency, pragmatism, doubt, and societal fragmentation.

 Using the ‘boundary objects’ deployed in the cultural animation exercises, as well as other objects and tools drawn from the tradition of performance magic, we explore a wide range of themes with our participants through the elements of surprise, empowerment, and disruptive demonstration.